-Art & Apparatus was a part of International Project Art Line – investigating and challenging the concept of public space.
-A long-term interdisciplinary cooperation anchored in 14 art institutions and academies and as a result had created a collaborative platform between Poland, Sweden, Germany, Lithuania and Russia in 2011-2014.
+International Project Art Line investigated and challenged the concept of public space.
+A long-term interdisciplinary cooperation anchored in 14 art institutions and academies.
+As a result had created a collaborative platform between Poland, Sweden, Germany, Lithuania and Russia in 2011-2014.

 The starting point for the cycle The Bodies of Rivers was a workshop series at the Swedish Waterjet Lab in Ronneby.